zigius/docs/content/quickstart/aws/modify-program.md

 menu:
   quickstart:
     parent: aws
-    weight: 5
+    weight: 6
 ---

 Let's update our program to do something a little more interesting.
-Replace the entire contents of `index.ts` with the following:
+Replace the entire contents of {{< langfile >}} with the following:

 {{< langchoose nogo >}}